putnam/superfans/README.md

   For a list of presets, use `superfans preset --help`.

   If needed, the hostname, username, and password options should precede commands.
-A hostname of "localhost" will skip IPMI over lanplus and use the kernel module instead.
+A hostname of "localhost" (the default) will skip IPMI over lanplus and use the kernel module instead.

   Example:
   ./superfans -h bigbertha -u monkey -p secrets preset full

 Options:
-  -h, --hostname TEXT  Remote hostname (default: local) -u, --username TEXT  Remote IPMI username
+  -h, --hostname TEXT  Remote hostname (default: localhost) -u, --username TEXT  Remote IPMI username
   -p, --password TEXT  Remote IPMI password
   -e, --env-password   Use IPMI_PASSWORD environment variable for password